I work full time, but my most important job is my job as a mom and wife.

 Now begin your measurements

 - Ask your child what size is the second smallest size.
-Talk to he/she to see what she thinks.
-IF he/she says the wrong size then let them measure the next two sizes.
+Talk to him/her to see what she thinks.
+IF he/she says the wrong size, then let them measure the next two sizes.
 Remember to laugh and joke around doing it.
-Don’t scold you child, even if they get the answer wrong every single time.
+Don’t scold your child, even if they get the answer wrong every single time.
 Be patient with them.
 They will learn it better if they are having fun and enjoying themselves.

 - Continue this process until all the bowls are filled.

 Note: If you don’t know the measurements, prepare in advance, or print out the scale and keep it where only you can see it.